luigi1809/webfilter-ng/README.md

 systemctl start netfilter-persistent.service
 systemctl enable netfilter-persistent.service
 ```
-Add the following if you use dns based filtering to redirect all dns requests to you router dns resolver.
-IP_OF_LANINTF is the IP of LANINTF.
+Add the following if you use dns based filtering to redirect all dns requests to you local dns resolver.
+EXTERNAL_DNS_IP is the IP of external dns configured in dns server.
 Otherwise, usage of specific dns settings (not learnt by DHCP) on client would drop majority of traffic.
 ```
-iptables -t nat -D OUTPUT -p udp -m udp --dport 53 -j DNAT --to-destination 127.0.0.1 iptables-save > /etc/iptables/rules.v4 systemctl restart netfilter-persistent.service
+iptables -t nat -A OUTPUT -d EXTERNAL_DNS_IP -p udp -m udp --dport 53 -j DNAT --to-destination EXTERNAL_DNS_IP iptables -t nat -A OUTPUT -p udp -m udp --dport 53 -j DNAT --to-destination 127.0.0.1 iptables-save > /etc/iptables/rules.v4 systemctl restart netfilter-persistent.service
 ```